ycvogt/my_portfolio/posts/movies.md

 # Netflix Series and Movies Analysis

-**Project**: Analyse and Visualize core trends and distributions in this dataset in Python with plotly.
+In this project I analyse and visualize core trends and distributions of a Netflix Series and Movies dataset in Python with the pandas and plotly libraries.

 **Dataset**: The dataset was downloaded from Kaggle[1].